Criminal sanctions

 Sanctions for violating labor statutes include both imprisonment and fine.
 The extent of such penal provisions will depend on the statute and the nature of the breach.

-The Code on Wages, 2019, SS Code and OSH Code also provides for a single authority viz. inspector-cum-facilitator to carry out inspections of the compliance status of establishments under these codes and advise employers and employees on better compliance.
-Further, the inspector-cum-facilitator is required to give an opportunity to the employer to comply with the provisions of the said code within a stipulated timeline before initiation of certain prosecution proceedings.
+The Wage Code, SS Code and OSH Code also provides for a single authority to carry out inspections of the compliance status of establishments under these codes and advise employers and employees on better compliance.
+Further, the inspector/ facilitator is required to give an opportunity to the employer to comply with the provisions of the said code within a stipulated timeline before initiation of certain prosecution proceedings.
 Additionally, the labor codes allow for the compounding of offenses, at any time before or after initiation of the prosecution.

 Indonesia

-Imposed on employers who breach the Manpower Law, including where employers participate in anti-union activity; intentionally and without any rights or illegally access computers and/or electronic systems owned by somebody else for the purpose of obtaining electronic information and/or electronic documents; violate workplace health and safety regulations; fail to submit written annual reports on their industrial relations to the Minister of Manpower; or fail to pay overtime due.
+Imposed on employers who breach the Manpower Law, including where employers participate in anti-union activity; intentionally and without any rights or illegally access computers and/or electronic systems owned by somebody else for the purpose of obtaining electronic information and/or electronic documents; violate workplace health and safety regulations; fail to submit written annual reports on their industrial relations to the Minister of Manpower; or fail to pay severance pay, the term of service recognition payment and/or compensation as entitlements that should have been received upon termination of employment or overtime due; employing the employees for overtime without the their’ consent or exceeding the statutory maximum overtime.

 Ireland

-Failure to notify the Minister for Business, Enterprise and Innovation about mass layoffs is a criminal offense, although prosecution is rare.
+Failure to notify the Minister for Enterprise, Trade and Employment about mass layoffs is a criminal offense, although prosecution is rare.
 Employing a non-EEA or Swiss national without the required work permit is also a criminal offense.
 Failure to provide employees with a written statement containing 5 core terms of employment within 5 days of them commencing employment is also a criminal offense.

 Israel